sceckert/Data-and-Literary-Study-Spring2022/schedule.md

 - Deidre Lynch, excerpts from “At Home with Austen” [on the Austen industry]

 #### Wed 2/9
-- Gaye Tuchman, selections from Edging Women Out: Victorian Novelists, Publishers and Social Change; Appendices A, B, C
+- Read: Gaye Tuchman, selections from *Edging Women Out: Victorian Novelists, Publishers and Social Change**; Appendices A, B, C
+-  Optional: J. F. Burrows, Introduction and “A Set of Pronouns,” Computation Into Criticism: A Study of Jane Austen's Novels and an Experiment in Method (1987)
+-  Optional: Marilyn Butler, “Jane Austen’s Word Process,” London Review of Books, June 25, 1987 [review of Burrows’ book]

 - Practicum: Counting and descriptive statistics